The Sibylline Oracles in Religious History |

 ||||||||||||||

 Who were these Sibyls and why did the Church of Rome allow Michelangelo to incorporate these women into his masterpiece of religious history with such prominence?
-To answer this question, we must look the influence of women in the pre-historical period and during the days of the Greco-Roman Empire when women were looked to for both wisdom and guidance, when women as guardians of the Way and Truth, were held in high esteem.
-In the period prior to the development of cities, during the time of the development of agricultural societies, women were the mainstay of the communities.
+To answer this question, we must look the influence of women in the pre-historical period and during the days of the Greco-Roman Empire when women were looked to for both wisdom and guidance, when women as guardians of the Way and Truth were held in high esteem.
+In the period prior to the development of cities, during the development of the agricultural societies, women were the mainstay of the communities.
 They farmed the land and cared for the children while men were away hunting.
-Later, history tells us, women influenced the development of the city-state and religion.
+Later, women influenced the development of the city-state and religion.
 They alone tended the fires of the hearth and managed affairs at home while men went off to war.
 They were the teachers of the young and as the the first farmers, developed the agricultural knowledge of farming and investigated and developed the use of herbal medicines and knowledge of healing.
-They were the spiritual teachers of their children.
+Even later, women impacted religious literature and philosophy.
+We may look to the myths and legends of the many Ancient Societies for numerous examples.
+In the Western World of the Greco-Romans, in the earliest period, women were accorded stations of equality with men.
+Themistoclea, played "a central role in the development of early Pythagorean philosophy... there exists a record that Pythagoras acquired the greater part of his ethical doctrines from Themistoclea, the Priestess of Delphi...."
+In addition, the wife of Pythagoras (circa 582 BC507 BC), was a member (along with her three daughters) of the original Pythagorean cult.

 |